A+ A-

 3.3.7 be provided with information, resource and support by the SLG to assist in the discharge of these responsibilities.

-3.4 The DPO shall create and maintain the following:
+3.3 The DPO must create and maintain the following:

 i) Register of Data Processing Activities;